Frequently Asked Questions About the Missouri Cancer Registry and Research Center

 7. Are there any federal mandates associated with a state's central cancer registry?

 Congress established the National Program of Cancer Registries (NPCR) in 1992 by enacting The Cancer Registries Amendment Act (Public Law 102-515).
 Public Law 102-515 authorizes the Centers for Disease Control and Prevention (CDC) to provide funds to states to improve existing cancer registries; to plan and implement registries where they do not exist; to develop model legislation and regulations for states to enhance viability of registry operations; to set standards for completeness, timeliness, and quality; and to provide training.
 One requirement for retention of federal funding is that The State has a law authorizing formation of a statewide registry and legislation or regulation in support of all 8 criteria outlined in Public Law 102-515.
 One criterion is completeness, defined as collection of data on at least 95% of cancer cases diagnosed or treated in the state each year.
 When Missouri's existing legislation was enacted in 1984, the completeness criterion could be met with collection of hospital inpatient data.
 With advances in medical technology and changes in health care delivery, the completeness criterion can no longer be met solely by relying on hospital inpatient data.
 To maintain a population-based registry, information must also now be gathered from hospital outpatient departments, physician's offices, freestanding treatment centers, ambulatory surgery centers and pathology laboratories.
 In addition to meeting federal funding agency requirements, the state health department has the responsibility of maintaining a surveillance system that can produce accurate and complete reports on cancer incidence and trends in incidence.
-Therefore, the department strives not only to meet the minimum completeness requirement (95%) but also to achieve a 100% population-based central cancer registry.
+Therefore, the department also strives to achieve a 100% population-based central cancer registry.

 8. What is the penalty for failure to report a case?